MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 ---
 title: Troubleshoot the Global Secure Access client: Health check tab
-description: Troubleshoot the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility. ms.service: global-secure-access ms.topic: troubleshooting ms.date: 07/19/2024 ms.author: jayrusso
+description: Troubleshoot the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility.\
+ms.service: global-secure-access
+ms.topic: troubleshooting
+ms.date: 07/22/2024
+ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: lirazb

-# Customer intent: As an IT administrator, I want to troubleshoot the Global Secure Access client using the Health check tab in the Advanced diagnostics utility.
+# Customer intent: I want to troubleshoot the Global Secure Access client using the Health check tab in the Advanced diagnostics utility.
 ---
 # Troubleshoot the Global Secure Access client with the advanced diagnostics Health check tab
 This document provides troubleshooting guidance for the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility.